Saturation of magnetised plasma turbulence by propagating zonal flows: Discussion

-\textit{Discussion.--} In this Letter, we have presented the toroidal secondary, a new mode which leads to small-scale propagating zonal flows in nonlinear gyrokinetic simulations of ITG turbulence (Fig.~\ref{fig:ZF_real_Fourier}).
-The toroidal secondary regulates the turbulence saturation level to be near the threshold turbulence amplitude $v_{Ex}\sim v_{Mx}$ for which the toroidal secondary mode becomes unstable (Fig.~\ref{fig:toroidal_secondary_GKsec_2D}).
-As a consequence, the turbulence follows the grand critical balance previously observed experimentally \cite{ghim_experimental_2013}, leading to turbulence scaling laws \eqref{eq:GCB_scalings} satisfied in gyrokinetic simulations (Fig.~\ref{fig:GCB}).
+In this article, we presented the toroidal secondary mode (TSM), a new mode leading to small-scale propagating ZFs in ITG turbulence simulations (Fig.~\ref{fig:ZF_real_Fourier}).
+The basic physical mechanism that drives the TSM was explained to rely on the nonlinear generation of up-down pressure asymmetry (a detailed theory of TSMs may be found in \cite{nies_theory_2025-1}).
+The turbulence saturation level is regulated to be near the threshold amplitude $v_{Ex}\sim v_{Mx}$ above which the TSM becomes unstable (Fig.~\ref{fig:toroidal_secondary_GKsec_2D}).
+As a consequence, strongly-driven ITG turbulence follows the scaling laws \eqref{eq:GCB_scalings} in the background temperature gradient and the safety factor, in agreement with gyrokinetic simulation results (Figs.~\ref{fig:GCB} and \ref{fig:GCB_extra}) and experimental measurements \citep{ghim_experimental_2013}.
+We note that various other dimensionless parameters may affect the turbulence, such as the ratio of temperature and density gradient or the magnetic shear; such parameter dependences should be elucidated in future work.

-We note that toroidal secondary modes resulting from electron-scale turbulence could differ considerably in character from those presented in this Letter, as the ZF inertia will play a more important role.
-For ion scale modes, the ZF inertia does not contribute significantly to the toroidal secondary mechanism due to the modified adiabatic electron response in \eqref{eq:quasineutrality}, which leads to a small ZF inertia at long wavelengths, see \eqref{eq:vorticity}.
+We also note that TSMs resulting from electron-gyroradius-scale turbulence could differ considerably in character from those presented in this article, as the ZF inertia will play a more important role.
+For ion scale modes, the ZF inertia does not contribute significantly to the TSM mechanism because the modified adiabatic electron response in \eqref{eq:quasineutrality} gives a small ZF inertia at long wavelengths in the vorticity equation \eqref{eq:vorticity}.

-The toroidal secondary modes shown in Fig.~\ref{fig:ZF_real_Fourier} are reminiscent of the avalanches previously observed in gyrokinetic simulations \cite[e.g.][]{garbet_profile_2004, mcmillan_avalanchelike_2009}, whose physical mechanism remains debated.
-Recent efforts \cite{gillot_investigation_2021} to model the avalanches have considered the coupling of zonal flows with both the turbulence and with toroidal geometric effects, though nonlinear fluxes were neglected, precluding the toroidal secondary modes presented here (see Fig.~\ref{fig:TSM_divQ}).
-From Fig.~\ref{fig:ZF_real_Fourier}, the toroidal secondary is seen to have a typical propagation velocity $\sim 2 v_{Ti} \rho_i/R$, comparable to previously reported avalanche propagation speeds \cite{mcmillan_avalanchelike_2009, rath_comparison_2016}.
-Furthermore, the turbulence amplitude threshold required to destabilise the toroidal secondary could explain the sandpile-like behaviour associated with avalanches.
+The TSMs shown in Fig.~\ref{fig:ZF_real_Fourier} are reminiscent of the avalanches observed in gyrokinetic simulations \cite[e.g.][]{garbet_profile_2004, mcmillan_avalanchelike_2009}, whose physical mechanism remains debated.
+From Fig.~\ref{fig:ZF_real_Fourier}, the TSM is seen to have a typical propagation velocity $\sim 2 v_{Ti} \rho_i/R$, comparable to previously reported avalanche propagation speeds \cite{mcmillan_avalanchelike_2009, rath_comparison_2016}.
+Furthermore, the turbulence amplitude threshold required to destabilise the TSM could explain the sandpile-like behaviour associated with avalanches.